Samuel L. Bensusan: Essex

 In 1900 Bensusan had a relationship with Fanny Barfoot, and a son was born to her on 14 December 1900.
 The boy was named Paul [Bernard] Selby (based on Bensusan's initials), and Bensusan accepted responsibility for his education and care.

 In 1906, Bensusan cemented his connection with the county by acquiring a 50 acre farm near Great Easton, not far from Easton Lodge the home of Lord and Lady Warwick.
 Near neighbours also included H. G. Wells, Thomas Hardy and R. D. Blumenfeld (editor of the Daily Express) and Gustav Holst who lived for a time at Thaxted and developed an interest in folksong there.
 Bensusan was in contact, not only with these luminaries, but many others as is evident in letters to people such as Rudyard Kipling, Adrian Bell, Sidney Olivier and others who had an interest in land use, agriculture and country issues.

-In 1909 he married Marian Lallah Prichard.(born 23 Apr 1883), nicknaming her "The Local Authority".
+In 1909 he married Marian Lallah Prichard. (born 23 Apr 1883), nicknaming her "The Local Authority" and alternatively his "C[ommanding] O[fficer].
 They had no children.

 Being close to the Essex home of the Countess of Warwick, the Bensusans were part of the social scene associated with that lady including the theatrical, agrarian and horticultural interests she also had in common with Bensusan.
 Bensusan was said to be the ghost writer of some of the Countess's books.
 He was to write at least 25 books on agricultural matters and was briefly employed in the press department of the Board of Agriculture between 1919 and 1921.
 In the 1930s he and his wife lived at "Godfrey's", a gamekeeper's cottage at Langham, near Colchester.
 Bensusan developed an interest in recording the local East Anglian dialects and incorporated such diction in some of the plays and novels he wrote, for example, Joan Winter (1933), Right Forward Folk (1949) and Marshland Voices (1955).

+Meanwhile after "the long years of hard work" when he travelled to southern Europe, north Africa, western Asia, and America from the Atlantic to the Pacific, he returned to Essex and purchased 50 acres of neglected farmland, where he encouraged wildlife and aimed to enhance arboriculture and agriculture, until this was interrupted by the Government initiatives for the (1939–1945) war (see Quiet Evening pp. 109-110).

+As befitted a country gentleman, Bensusan served also as a local Justice of the Peace/magistrate (as recounted in Quiet Evening. pp. 106-107).

+Bensusan was very concerned to reduce the suffering of animals through sport, pest control and slaughter, and made a bequest in his will to set up a society for reducing the effects of kosher slaughtering.